myExperiment/myExperiment/installers/ubuntu/README.txt

 18/10/2011).
 The installer is designed to work on a freshly installed version of Ubuntu, you may have problems if you are installing on an existing system.

-install.bash is the main install script and can be downloaded and run from the current working directory as follows:
+install.bash is the main install script and can be downloaded and run as follows:

-  /bin/bash install.bash
+  RAILS_ROOT/installers/ubuntu/install.bash

 This install script requires the settings file, settings.bash, which needs to be kept in the same directory.
 This can be created by copying the